Manage emergency calling

 Emergency call routing

 Emergency call routing determines how an emergency call is routed to the Public Safety Answering Point (PSAP).
-Call routing depends on several factors including the emergency calling network of the country in which the call originates and which PSTN connectivity option you’ve chosen.
+Call routing depends on several factors including the emergency calling network of the country/region in which the call originates and which PSTN connectivity option you’ve chosen.
 For example, Direct Routing requires configuring specific call routing polices.
 With other PSTN connectivity options, the carrier handles a lot of the configuration for call routing.

 Security desk notification